Judge tosses some claims in old Georgia election lawsuit

 The fiercely fought campaign between Abrams and Kemp, who oversaw the election as secretary of state, drew national scrutiny to Georgia’s outdated voting machines and allegations that Kemp’s actions suppressed voting.
 He has vehemently denied any wrongdoing.

-In 2019, about six months after the Fair Fight lawsuit was filed, legislators passed a law that addressed some of its issues.
+In 2019, less than six months after the Fair Fight lawsuit was filed, legislators passed a law that addressed some of its issues.
 The law’s biggest change was to replace the state’s antiquated, paperless touchscreen voting machines with an entirely new system.
-The new system relies on touchscreen machines that print paper ballots, which are then read and tallied by scanners.
+The new system, first used statewide in the 2020 election cycle, relies on touchscreen machines that print paper ballots, which are then read and tallied by scanners.